 The bid-offer spread is essentially the gap between the highest price a buyer is willing to pay you for shares and the lowest price a seller is willing to sell them to you for.
 With fee-free platforms, an investor is likely to pay closer to the higher price to purchase a share and sell nearer the lower price.

 Have a read of this article to see what robin hood has been doing.

-Freetrade is a FCA authorised firm and thus client assets are protected under the FSCS.
+Freetrade is an FCA authorized firm and thus client assets are protected under the FSCS.

-One of the ways that Freetrade safeguard client’s assets is to register stock into a separate nominee name (Freetrade Nominees Limited).
+One of the ways that Freetrade safeguards client’s assets is to register stock into a separate nominee name (Freetrade Nominees Limited).

 The customer service has also been excellent so far.
 I usually get replied to within 20-30 mins via the live chat function within the app.

 I think Freetrade is a good second investment account to have.
-For people with large pots, I think it is wise to have more than one stock broker.
-This is because the FCSC only covers up to £50,000 in compensation of investments in a firm that has gone into default.
+For people with large pots, I think it is wise to have more than one stockbroker.
+This is because the FCSC only covers up to £85,000 in compensation of investments in a firm that has gone into default.
 This applies to both fund managers and brokers.

 I have so far found the customer service to be good as whenever I have asked a question to them via email, the response is always quick and to the point.
 Furthermore, I am drawn to the fantastic pricing structure.